Energy Efficient Home Design

 • etc.

-Once you get initial drawings, place (to scale) cutouts of your furniture in each room and visualise where lighting, sockets etc. will need to go.
+Once you get initial drawings, make scaled cutouts of your furniture in each room and visualise where lighting, sockets etc. will need to go.
 The more you can get right now the less chance there’ll be that you’ll change things during construction.

 Changing things during the construction phase WILL cost you more money and time.